Penny (British decimal coin): Charles III

 In October 2023, a new design featuring a left facing uncrowned bust of the newly crowned King Charles III was revealed.
 The outer inscription on the coin is CHARLES III.DEI.GRA.REX.FID.DEF.
 2023, where 2023 is replaced by the year of minting.
 The design of the 2023 proof and uncirculated sets also included a Tudor crown privy mark.
 Subsequent sets and coins struck for circulation do not include this mark.
+In 2023, 600,000 pennies with the King Charles III design were minted for circulation.

 Reverse designs

 Despite no official government confirmation of a switch to decimalised currency, the Royal Mint began the design process for decimal coins in 1962.
 They invited the Royal Academy, the Royal Institute of British Architects, the Faculty of the Royal Designers for Industry and the Royal College of Art to nominate artists to design the hypothetical new coins.
 British sculptor Christopher Ironside won this competition, and his design was chosen to feature on the potential decimalised currency.
 His design for the 1p coin featured a Scottish theme, with a coin depicting a thistle above a Scottish flag inside a shield and a Scottish lion inside a shield.
 However, Chancellor James Callaghan's announcement that the United Kingdom would decimalise its currency included an open competition to find the new designs.
 Over 80 artists and 900 different designs were submitted.
 Ironside entered this competition with a further, different style of designs and won.